tquami/binary/README.md

-# binary
-trying a sakai demo
-I am tmelz. the prodigy
+this is tmelz. the code prodigy